chubin/wttr.in/README.md

     https://developer.worldweatheronline.com/auth/register

-After you have a WorldWeatherOnline key, you can configure `wego`:
+After you have a WorldWeatherOnline key, you can save it into the WWO key file: `~/.wwo.key`

+Also, you have to specify the key in the `wego` configuration:

     $ cat ~/.wegorc
     {